 What is strabismus?

-Strabismus is a condition in which the eyes point in different directions.
-Usually one eye is pointed straight ahead and the other is pointed in, out, up, or down.
+Strabismus is a condition in which your eyes point in different directions.
+Usually one eye is pointed straight ahead and the other is pointed in a different direction.

 What is the cause?

 There are 6 muscles that work together to move your eye.
 Strabismus can happen when those muscles do not work together.
 This may be caused by a problem with the muscles around your eye, your nerves, or a problem in your brain.
 When your eyes do not work together to look at an object, your brain pays attention to the image from one eye and ignores the image from the other eye.
 Over time you may not be able to see as well out of one eye.

 Most people with strabismus are born with it and it tends to run in families.
 Strabismus may also be caused by:

 - Diseases that affect the nerves or muscles such as cerebral palsy, Down syndrome, multiple sclerosis, myasthenia gravis, or diabetes